How Web2Print Can Help You Print More at Home and Abroad

 Why you need internationalisation, even if you’re in the UK and what can it do for Web2Print.

-Well, one of the great things about the UK is how culturally diverse it can be, which means that while you may only operate in the UK, and perhaps your customers too, they may well be dealing with international audiences.
+Well, one of the great things about the UK is how culturally diverse it can be.
+Meaning that while you may only operate in the UK, your customers may well be dealing with international audiences.

 For example, housing authorities have a wide range of languages they need to support, such as Urdu and Polish, as well as other departments of local authorities.
 The NHS also has a wide range of languages it has to support, you may well have seen multi-language posters in your local surgery.